Skip to content

 Health outcomes

-The EQ5D-5L questionnaire is a standardised tool developed by the EuroQoL group, used to estimate generic health-related quality of life (HRQoL)30.
-In the questionnaire, respondents are asked to rate their severity level in the five areas of life (dimensions) of mobility, self-care, usual activities, pain/discomfort, and anxiety/depression.
+The EQ-5D-5L questionnaire is a standardised tool developed by the EuroQoL group, used to estimate generic health-related quality of life (HRQoL).31 In the questionnaire, respondents are asked to rate their severity level in the five areas of life (dimensions) of mobility, self-care, usual activities, pain/discomfort, and anxiety/depression.
 In this version of the questionnaire, there are 5 possible answers to each question, equating to (1) no problems, (2) slight problems, (3) moderate problems, (4) severe problems, or (5) inability in the domain.
 The final profile of the respondents is a sequence of 5 digits (e.g. 12322), corresponding to the answers in the 5 dimensions.
-Patient participants will self report their health status at baseline, 2-week, and 3-month follow-ups.
+Patient participants will self-report their health status at baseline, 2-week follow-up, and 3-month follow-up.

 Resource use and costs

 There are four main categories of costs: health care (services) utilisation, medications use, iFraP intervention, and medication side effects.
-Self-reported healthcare utilisation and medication use data will be collected via a patient questionnaire administered at baseline and 3 months.
-Osteoporosis medication uptake and adherence will be cross-referenced with hospital medical record review data.
-Further details of this can be found in the clinical protocol (submitted to NIHR Open Journal).
+Self-reported healthcare utilisation and medication use data will be collected via patient questionnaire administered at baseline and 3 months.
+Osteoporosis medication initiation and persistence (i.e. adherence) will be cross-referenced with hospital medical record review data.
+Further details of this can be found in the clinical protocol for the iFraP trial.32

 Micro-costing will be used to estimate the unit cost associated with the development and delivery of the iFraP intervention.
 This will include decision support tool development cost and training costs.
-Consultation costs for iFraP and usual FLS consultations will not be estimated as this is the same for both study groups.
+The consultation cost for the iFraP- and usual-FLS consultation will not be estimated as they are equivalent across study arms.

-This analysis will evaluate the Expected Value of Perfect Information (EVPI) which captures the hypothetical value of simultaneously eliminating all uncertainty from the economic evaluation.
-Our VoI analysis will be conceptualized as rapid VoI, in a framework similar to the one used in research prioritization31.
+This analysis will evaluate the expected value of perfect information, which captures the hypothetical value of simultaneously eliminating all uncertainty from the economic evaluation.
+Our analysis will be conceptualized as RVoI, in a framework similar to the one used in research prioritization.33

 Analysis